-Requesting a Proclamation from an Organization, Institution or Other Official

-More than just mayors and governors can issue proclamations-a school board, park and recreation department, your own governing board, or your partners can also issue proclamations for Lights On Afterschool.
+Requesting a Proclamation from an Organization, Institution or Other Official proclamations-a school board, park and recreation department, your own governing board, or your partners can also issue proclamations for Lights On Afterschool.
 You can use this as an opportunity to tell them about your program successes and to thank them for their support.